Sumandeep-Kaur/Sumandeep-Kaur/README.md

 - 👨‍💻 All of my projects are available at [https://github.com/Sumandeep-Kaur](https://github.com/Sumandeep-Kaur)
 - 🔭 I’m currently working on frontend development projects
-- 🌱 I’m currently learning Javascript and React
+- 🌱 I’m currently learning ReactJS
 - 💬 Ask me about C++, DSA, HTML, CSS and Javascript
 - 📫 How to reach me: sumandeep4300@gmail.com
 - 😄 Pronouns: She/Her